Paultons Park: 1999–2009

 In 1999, the park began expanding, with a new ride built most years since.
 In 1999, this was the Raging River Ride, the largest ride at the time and costing £500,000.
 For the new millennium, the Runaway Train ride was dismantled and replaced with the Stinger roller coaster.
 The Runaway Train was relocated to Dunes Leisure Park in Lincolnshire.

 2001 saw three new rides added to the park: The Pirate Ship, Viking Boats and the Dragon Ride, which replaced the Crazy Karts ride located on the same area.
 In recent years, the rides had become more focused on attracting older audiences, and so to compensate two rides were built for 2002 solely for children under seven: The Digger Ride and Seal Falls.
 Two rides were constructed in 2003 – the Wave Runner entertained thrill seekers, while The Flying Frog catered for children by being the younger version of the Stinger.

-2004 saw two drop rides installed; Jumping Jack for younger audiences and the taller Jumping Bean for older visitors.
+2004 saw two drop rides installed; Jumping Jack for younger audiences and the taller Jumping Bean for older visitors, both Moser Rides drop towers.
 The Bumper Boats ride was removed and replaced with a penguin enclosure on the same site, as well as an upgrade in the animal areas.
 The Kontiki ride was built in 2005, with the Magic Carpet built on the site of the Wirly Copters ride the same year.

-In 2006, the park was expanded when Paultons in the previous season of 2005, construction started at a cost of £2million on the custom made Cobra.
-The coaster is built on land unused before by the park and to house a new, bigger roller coaster: the Cobra.
+In 2006, the park was expanded when Paultons in the previous season of 2005, construction started at a cost of £2 million on Cobra, a Gerstlauer Bobsled coaster.
 This later became a difficulty for the park due to the lands status and legal rights, however, action only began in 2009.
 Paultons had shifted its ride investment towards the older visitor market, and to compensate opened the Trekking Tractors ride in 2007, in which children could see growing in progress with farming machinery around.
 The Crazy Snooker, Crazy Golf and Panning for Gold attractions, were removed, and replaced by Gold Rush Falls, consisting of new and re-themed Crazy Golf and Panning for Gold attractions.